Jackson County Detention Center & Regional Correctional Center

 - individuals being held on warrants for other jurisdiction

-Approximately 40% of the municipal average daily population has been found guilty and is serving a sentence at the RCC, while the other 60% are released after a municipal court hearing.
+Approximately 40% of the municipal average daily population has been found guilty and is serving a sentence at the RCC, while the other 60%

 The KCPD arrestee population is quite transient and population numbers fluctuate throughout the day and night.
 This population is awaiting an initial court hearing, bonding out, or on hold for investigation.
 Few arrestees will be held for more than 24 hours.